rtaylor034/axbind_2/README.md

 ### About The Docs

-The following sections describe the types of AxBind configuration files in a sensible order.
+The following sections describe AxBind configuration files/types in a sensible order.

 Becuase all configuration files are just [toml] tables, they can be described with their expected keys as shown: